 Whole Health Louisiana: Our Partners

-The implementation of the Whole Health Louisiana initiative is led by a collaborative public-private partnership spearheaded by the Louisiana Department of Health, Office of Public Health, Bureau of Family Health and the Kathleen Babineaux Blanco Public Policy Center at the University of Louisiana at Lafayette, which functions as the statewide lead agency.
-Support also comes from Whole Health Louisiana Coalition members and other contracted partners.
+The implementation of the Whole Health Louisiana initiative is led by a collaborative public-private partnership introduced and supported by the Louisiana Department of Health, Office of Public Health, Bureau of Family Health and coordinated by the Kathleen Babineaux Blanco Public Policy Center at the University of Louisiana at Lafayette, which functions as the statewide lead agency.
+Whole Health Louisiana Coalition members and other contracted partners guide and direct the initiative to ensure that Louisiana’s child- and family-serving entities can more effectively collaborate in the service of improving outcomes for children and families.

 Logo of University of Louisiana at Lafayette and Kathleen Babineaux Blanco Public Policy Center, with a red fleur-de-lis symbol on the left.